mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 The flexibility in composing and ordering these different elements allows for a great variety of navigation structures to fit your use case.

 :::info
-Optionally, a specific `navigation` can also be passed as a prop to the `DashboardLayout` component itself, which takes complete precedence over any `navigation` set in the `AppProvider`.
+Optionally, a specific `navigation` can also be passed as a prop to the `DashboardLayout` component itself, which takes complete precedence over any `navigation` prop passed to the `AppProvider`.
 :::

 ### Navigation links